Need to know / Australia

-By the power invested in us (and a well known search engine that rhymes with Noodle), here are the most asked questions about getting your working holiday visa and finding a job in Australia.
+By the power invested in us (and a well known search engine that rhymes with 'Noodle'), here are the most asked questions about getting your working holiday visa and finding a job in Australia.

 To do a working holiday in Australia, you need an Australia working holiday visa – or subclass 417 visa.
 For Irish passport holders, this visa allows you to work for 12 months from the day you enter Australia and allows you to do casual or career work – changing employers every six months.